 If a faculty member suspects that a student has violated the Academic Misconduct provision in the Code of Student Conduct, the faculty member will follow the procedure outlined in Section J of the Code of Student Conduct.
 More information is available at the website of the Department of Student Conduct and Community Standards.

 Applying to Graduate

 Students must apply to graduate the semester prior to graduation.
-Please see this LINK for instructions.

 Appendix 1

 UNIVERSITY OF AKRON EXERCISE SCIENCE PROGRAM

 Policies and Procedures Informed Consent